bradjones1/cdn/README.txt

 importantly the differences between an Origin Pull CDN and a Push CDN.
 A good (and compact!) reference is the "Key Properties of a CDN" article [5].

+The CDN module aims to do only one thing and do it well: altering URLs to point to files on CDNs.
+But in some cases, simply altering the URL is not enough, that's where the AdvAgg module comes in."

+If you've ever had any issues with CSS or JS files not behaving as desired, check out AdvAgg.
+The "Advanced CSS/JS Aggregation" module solves all issues that arise from having CSS/JS served from a CDN.
+Keeping track of changes to CSS/JS files, smart aggregate names, 404 protection, on-demand generation, works with private file system, Google CDN integration, CSS/JS compression, GZIP compression, caching, and smart bundling are some of the things AdvAgg does.
+It's also faster then core's file aggregation.
+Also, if using AdvAgg there is the "Parallel CSS - AdvAgg Plugin" module.
+It can alter the url()'s in CSS files so they reference CDN domains.

 [1] http://fileconveyor.org/
 [2] http://smushit.com/
 [3] http://developer.yahoo.com/yui/compressor/